ethyl2/todo/README.md

 2. Now an edit button appears after each item for handy access to the edit mode.
 3. A priority button before each item allows the user to toggle whether each item should be displayed as having priority.
 Priority items are displayed in red.
+4. A time-sensitive button before each item allows the user to toggle whether each item should be displayed as being time-sensitive (AKA urgent).
+Time- sensitive items are displayed in italics with a yellow background.